top of page

 Book of Mormon

-≈ 2200 BC to 421 AD.
 Not fully chronological.
-Translated into English by Joseph Smith.
+Written in Reformed Egyptian; translated into English by Joseph Smith.
 It is divided into the following sections:

 Wikipedia | Guide to the Scriptures â€‹